martinsgmx/minimal-mistakes/_posts/2018-05-25-arch-arm-simple-installation.md

 Installing Arch-ARM on Raspberry Pi 2 B
 ------

-First to all we need connect our SD-Card via an adapter.
-To check what's the devices connected in our PC, we need type on terminal: fdisk -l and check...
+First to all we need connect our SD-Card via an adapter to our PC.
+After that, we need to check what's devices is now recognized by system, type on terminal: fdisk -l
 In this case I used a 16 Gigabytes micros-SD.

 ```bash
 [root@arch ~]: fdisk -l